 We Have It!
 Let's Use It!
 Women Helping Women

-Ep.
-52 – In this episode of Trailblazers Impact Podcast, Nan McKay prompts Donna to take that deep-dive into her passion for using the economic empowerment of women as a pathway to equality.
+Donna Miller Ep.
+52 - Women helping women.
+That's what Purse Power's motto, "We have it!
+Let's use it!" is all about.
+Donna Miller takes that deep-dive into her passion for using the economic empowerment of women as a pathway to equality.
 Donna explains why it is crucial for women to collectively decide to purchase from companies that support women.
-In the words of a 1960s mantra, “He’s not heavy; he’s my brother”, Donna assumes the mantle of responsibility for her sisters by working to help battered women.
-Meet Donna Miller, a change-maker who spent 30 years in human resources in corporate America with Fortune 500 companies while simultaneously working as an executive coach and business owner.
-Raised by a mother who knew the meaning of strength, she shares how she has turned these lessons into a women’s empowerment movement.
+In a take-off of the 1960s mantra, "She's not heavy; she's my sister", Donna assumes the mantle of responsibility for her sisters by working to help battered women.
+Donna is a host on TrailBlazers Impact Podcast.

 - The power of women that could change lives in a truly short period of time.